Tank Abbott: Ultimate Fighting Championship (1995–1998)

 At the finals of the tournament, Abbott faced the Russian Oleg Taktarov in a fight that the announcers touted as a "skill vs. power" bout.
 Just as described, the match saw Abbott blocking Taktarov's artful grappling attempts and damaging him in turn with hard punches and uppercuts.
 With both men becoming increasingly tired due to their previous fights and the high altitude of the location, the action moved to Taktarov's guard, where Abbott avoided multiple submission attempts and punished him further.
 The fight was restarted standing, which would give Abbott the advantage, but by this point he was exhausted enough for a slightly better conditioned Taktarov to pull him down and lock a rear naked choke, thus winning the fight at the 17 minutes mark.
 Both men collapsed in exhaustion after the fight, and Taktarov had to be carried out of the cage.
 Although Abbott had failed at winning the tournament, referee John McCarthy considered him the next big star of the promotion after Royce Gracie.

 Abbott returned the same year as part of the Ultimate Ultimate event, which saw runners-up and champions from the previous UFC tournaments gathered together.
 He first fought UFC 3 winner and ninjutsu practitioner Steve Jennum, whom he outweighed by 80lbs.
 Although Jennum proved capable of avoiding Tank's strikes, Abbott submitted him with an improvised neck crank.
 However, his next opponent was Dan Severn, UFC 5 champion and a much more decorated freestyle wrestler than Abbott.
 Tank initiated the action strong, but he was overpowered and eventually kept on all fours while Severn rained elbows and knees on him.
 After fifteen minutes of absorbing strikes, Abbott managed to free himself, but Severn kept dominance until the end of the fight, which gained him the judges's unanimous decision.

 Abbott's next UFC appearance would be in September 1996, at UFC 11.
-Accompanied by a young Tito Ortiz and dragging a knee injury without its adequate surgery, Tank entered the cage to fight professional boxer Sam Adkins, an affair he ended quickly in the first round by forearm choke against the cage wall.
+Accompanied by a young Tito Ortiz and dragging a knee injury without adequate surgery, Tank entered the cage to fight professional boxer Sam Adkins, an affair he ended quickly in the first round by forearm choke against the cage wall.
 This tournament venture was cut short, however, by Scott Ferrozzo, a contender from Don Frye's entourage who was billed as a "pitfighter" like Abbott himself.
 Ferrozzo was also fresher, as he came to replace Jerry Bohlander, who was injured in the previous round.
 The two fought evenly in the clinch for minutes, with Tank coming closer to a stoppage by opening a cut in Scott's face, but Ferrozzo eventually gained the advantage with knees to the body and a heavy uppercut.
 At overtime, now with the crowd cheering for Ferrozzo, the latter controlled the action with knees and punches to win the judges decision.
 According to Abbott, Ferrozzo had to go to the hospital after the match, while he did not.